fpapleux/respirator-covid/README.md

 # respirator-covid

 3D printing files to produce the modular respirator I designed.

+**_Feel free to use the issues tracker here to communicate your feedback_**

 Change log:

-03/28 - uploaded v14 for all elements of the mask. a strap solution still needs to be designed.
+* 03/28 - uploaded v14 for all elements of the mask. a strap solution still needs to be designed.

-03/31 - uploaded new v15 of the face mask.
+* 03/31 - uploaded new v15 of the face mask.
 This mask is a more universal fit.
 From my testing it now fits well most people I am still in contact with.

+To do:

+- [ ] Create a strap solution